Whippets Drug Inhalants Abuse Harmful Effects, Dangers, & Overdose Risks

 - Weakened immune system

-- Disruption to reproductive systems
+- Disruption of reproductive systems

 - Psychological dependence

-Mixing Whippets Drug with Other Substance
+Mixing Whippets Drug With Other Substances

 Anecdotal evidence suggests that combining nitrous oxide with other drugs such as marijuana, LSD, ketamine, magic shrooms, and salvia can cause intense dissociation.